Arcspak/Dev_Blog/Log-Jul-7-2022.md

-## Update preview of data toolkit and subsequent development plan
+## Update preview of Data Toolkit and subsequent development plan

 Hello anyone, this is Arcspark.